Right Arrow

 Creating a culture of continuous improvement

-Make data visible and actionable
+Make data visible and useful

 Reward positive behaviors

-Recognize teams that embrace AI monitoring effectively:
+Recognize crews that embrace AI monitoring effectively:

 • Safety achievements - Celebrate sites reaching PPE compliance milestones